May 15 - 17

 Eastminster Presbyterian Church's All Church Retreat is located at Laurelville Retreat Center.
 The camp is fully accessible.
 We will stay in hotel style rooms: no need to bring linens, towels or sleeping bags.

 Meals: We do not serve dinner on Friday night.
 Breakfast, lunch and dinner is provided on Saturday.
 Breakfast provided on Sunday.
-To learn more visit: https://laurelville.org
+To learn more visit: https://laurelville.org.

 Transportation to Camp

 There is no need to come to church first, please go directly to Laurelville Retreat Center.
 All those who have requested a ride at registration have been matched up with families to give them a ride.
-If your transportation needs have changed and you foresee needing a ride, please contact the church by Wednesday May 14th.
+If your transportation needs have changed and you foresee needing a ride, please contact the church by Tuesday May 12th.

 What to Pack: